 Depending on pump technology and application, pump manufacturers have to ensure that various standards are being complied with.
 Important standards are issued, for example, by the American Petroleum Institute (API) and the International Standards Organization (ISO).
 The ATEX directives of the European Union for explosion protection are also relevant for numerous industries.
 In shipbuilding, on the other hand, special certificates of approval from a classification society such as Det Norske Veritas (DNV) are required.

 The desired requirements for some applications can be fulfilled by standardized pumps.
 However, in some cases a standard pump is not suitable.
 For those purposes, well-known pump manufacturers offer custom-made designs that are specifically tailored to the medium and handling conditions.
 Particularly in industrial applications, most of the pumps are specifically dimensioned for the respective application since the requirements are very particular and can hardly be addressed with mass-produced standard pumps.

 Most of industrial pumps today are made of cast iron, but there are also numerous special designs with respect to the material.
 These always depend on the medium to be handled, the technical process conditions, the industry, and also applicable standards.
-In principle, a distinction is made between the pump housing material and the material of the components that come into contact with the media.
+With pure metal pumps, the entire pump body is made of the same material, but with plastic pumps, for example, a distinction must be made between the material of the pump housing and the material of the components in contact with the medium.

 Examples of common materials for components in contact with media:

 - Cast iron